deescuderoo/turbopack/README.md

 # Turbo-Packing

-This is the code for the passively secure protocol presented in the paper "Majority MPC with Constant Online Communication".
+This is the code for the passively secure protocol presented in the paper "Honest Majority MPC with Constant Online Communication".

 ## Requirements